AsgherAli/CV/README.md

 ## 📌 On The Side

 **Co-Founded** | [E-learning Evolve](https://elearningevolve.com/) _(Jan 2020 - Present)_ <br>
-A start-up dedicated to improving the E-Learning experience, and education in general.
+A start-up dedicated to improving the E-Learning experience.
+And education in general.

 **Trading Tutor** | [Udemy](https://www.udemy.com/user/trading-tutor/) _(Sep 2021 - July 2021)_<br>
 A coursed focus on the technical and fundamental side of trading and Investing.